 - Impacted wisdom teeth

-For the most part, an extraction is a straightforward procedure, and is usually performed quickly while the patient is awake.
-Local anesthetic is used to numb the area to eliminate pain and make the patient as comfortable as possible during the procedure.
+For the most part, an extraction is a straightforward procedure and is usually performed quickly while the patient is awake.
+A local anesthetic is used to numb the area to eliminate pain and make the patient as comfortable as possible during the procedure.